Irrigation Pump & Pipe Calculator Skip to main content

 Input total pipe length, elevation change, delivery pressure, suction head, and add any fittings (elbows, tees, valves) for equivalent length calculation.

-3. Review Pump Sizing
+3. Review Planning Outputs

 Built For

-• Farm managers evaluating irrigation energy costs
+• Farm managers comparing irrigation energy-cost sensitivity

 Assumptions